Isle of Man Railway: Carriages

 About 30 carriages remain on the railway, of which 18 are in service, two in the Isle of Man Railway Museum, and the rest in storage.
-Several vehicles were sold off-island in 1975 for preservation, and at least one has been preserved privately on the island.
+Several vehicles were sold off-island in 1975 for preservation, and at least one has been preserved privately on the Island.
 Over 12 out-of-use carriages were lost in a fire that engulfed the large carriage shed at St John's in 1975, and more were damaged beyond economic repair, including most of the remaining Manx Northern six-wheelers.
 There is an ongoing maintenance programme for returning carriages to traffic, which saw two saloons completely rebuilt and returned to traffic in 2011, with a further two in 2012, all of which now form part of the dining train.

 In the winter of 2013, a replica of Empress Van F.27 was built on a steel underframe as a kitchen to work with the saloons as a dining train.
-Significant work was also done on the Cardinal's Coach F.35, which is used as the bar carriage, and the other saloons have being converted recently to dining cars seating 66 in total, giving the six saloon set as of 2015.
-Further restored stock include 'pairs' carriage F.62 in 2021, timber framed F.11 in 2022 and work also ongoing on sister F.10 which is receiving similar treatment.
-F.15 also returned to service for the first time since 1999 in the summer of 2022 with the programme of restorations ultimately to aim for three rakes of five or six compartment carriages.
+Significant work was also done on the Cardinal's Saloon F.35, which is used as the bar carriage, and the other saloons have being converted recently to dining cars seating 66 in total, giving the six saloon set as of 2015.
+Further restored stock include 'pairs' carriages F.62 and F.63 in 2021 and 2022 respectively, timber framed F.11 in 2022 and work also ongoing on sister F.10 which is receiving similar treatment.
+F.15 also returned to service in the summer of 2022 with the programme of restorations ultimately to aim for three rakes of five or six compartment carriages.

+Serviceable carriages at May 2024 are F.9, F.15, F.18, F.26, F.39 (the Foxdale Coach, numbered M.N.Ry.
+No.17 and restored to 1887 appearance), F.45, F.46, F.47, F.48, F.49, F.54, F.62 and F.63 with both F.10 and F.11 undergoing restoration works.
+In addition to these the dining train is made up of F.27 (ii) (a replica 1897-built Empress Van) and saloons F.29, F.30, F.31, F.32 and F.35.
+The remaining surviving carriages are stored in various states of repair, with Ducal Saloon F.75 in the museum with other non-passenger stock.
+Also on the railway is privately owned six-wheel Manx Northern Railway carriage M.N.Ry.
+No.6 which occasionally sees use during events.
+Withdrawn and stored carriages which remain on the Island are F.21, F.25, F.43 - all at Port Erin Station with F.66, F.67 and F.74 at Jurby Airfield.
+A number of carriages are off-island, notably M.N.Ry.
+No.3 in Suffolk with M.N.Ry.
+No.1 amnd M.N.Ry.
+No.14 in private ownership with F.68 displayed at the Vale of Rheidol Railway since 2024 in restored condition.